Skip to main content Skip to search Skip to main navigation

 What is loden?

 Loden is always fulled and is characterised by different surface qualities.
-Loden is made from 100% new wool, which is shorn from living sheep.
+Loden is made from 100% new wool.

 Lodenstoffe_Web72dpi-4919